 In the following, we use DxO's "Print" dynamic range results, which are scaled based on camera resolution.
 As the name suggests, this scaling corresponds to the situation in which you print at a given size, regardless of how many megapixels the camera might have.
 (In other words, if you've decided to make a 13x19 inch print, that's the size you're printing, whether the camera's resolution is 16 or 300 megapixels.)
 Also note that DxO Labs uses a signal-to-noise (SNR) threshold of 1 when defining the lower boundary of acceptable luminance noise in their dynamic range measurements, which corresponds to the "Low Quality" threshold of the Imatest software we used to use for this measurement.

-Bottom line: Good dynamic range for a full-frame camera as we'd expect from the best performing Canon sensor to date, however rival mirrorless models from Nikon and Sony offer significantly higher dynamic range.
+Bottom line: Good dynamic range for a full-frame camera as we'd expect from the best performing Canon sensor to date, however rival full-frame models from Sony (and Nikon) offer significantly higher dynamic range.
 Click here to visit the DxOMark page for the Canon EOS R for more of their test results and additional comparisons.